 - You feel like you are losing control.

-If you aren't doing anything important, you can focus on using tips and techniques you've learned while discovering how to calm an anxiety attack.
-But, if you're driving, you need to stay focused on the road, at least until you can get your car off the road.
+If you aren't doing anything important, you can focus on using tips and techniques you've learned to calm a panic attack.
+However, if you're driving, you need to stay focused on the road until you can pull over.

 Use Breathing Techniques

-Try belly breathing to get yourself calmed down from a panic attack.
-Instead of breathing from your chest, focus on your belly and breathe as if the breath is coming and going from that part of your body.
-Slow breathing can also be helpful.
-Try breathing into a slow count of five, holding your breath briefly, and then breathing out to a slow count of seven.
+You might consider trying belly breathing to get yourself calmed down from a panic attack.
+Instead of breathing from your chest, try focusing on your belly, and breathe as if the breath is coming and going from that part of your body.
+Slow breathing may also be helpful.
+You might try breathing in for a slow count of five, holding your breath briefly, and then breathing out to a slow count of seven.

 Remind Yourself It Will Pass

 When you're in the midst of a panic attack, it can feel like it will last forever.
-It is so intense that you can forget it will only last a few moments.
-It may help to remind yourself that your panic attack is a temporary thing and that it will soon be over.
-Once you learn how to calm down a panic attack, it becomes less likely that they will happen.
-And, if they do, you know what to think about and how to react.
+It can feel so intense that you can forget it will only last a few moments.
+It may help to remind yourself that your panic attack is temporary and will soon be over.
+Once you learn how to calm down during panic attacks, they may happen less frequently, and if they do, you’ll know how to react.

 Getting calm only takes a short while, but staying that way can be a challenge.
-Knowing how to keep calm is an important skill to learn, especially if you are prone to experiencing anger, anxiety or panic.
+Knowing how to keep calm can be an important skill to learn, especially if you are prone to experiencing anger, anxiety, or panic attacks.

 Accept Your Feelings

-First, allow yourself the permission to feel angry, anxious or upset.
-Don't dwell on those feelings.
-Just notice them.
+First, you might allow yourself to feel angry, anxious, or upset.
+You don't have to dwell on those feelings.
+You can just notice them without judgment.

-Once the angry or fearful moment has passed, you can adopt a positive viewpoint while the situation is being resolved.
-Be a problem-solver.
-When you know how to calm down anxiety, the positive viewpoint will help keep you from getting upset again, and it may lead to a solution to problems when they arise.
+Once the angry or fearful moment has passed, you may find that you can adopt a positive viewpoint while resolving the situation.
+When you know how to calm down anxiety, a positive viewpoint may help keep you from getting upset again, and it may lead to a solution to problems when they arise.

 Get Enough Sleep

-Fitful sleep or not enough of it can make you prone to all kinds of emotional turmoil.
+Fitful sleep or not enough of it may make you prone to all kinds of emotional turmoil.
 It may help to implement some sleep hygiene practices.
-For example, you can make sure your room is dark, go to bed at a reasonable hour, set an alarm to get up after 7-9 hours, and go to sleep.
-If you snore or have trouble breathing, talk to a doctor to see if you have sleep apnea.
+For example, you can make sure your room is dark, go to bed at a reasonable hour, and set an alarm to get up after 7-9 hours.
+If you snore or have trouble breathing, consider talking to a doctor to see if you have sleep apnea.

 Guided imagery typically involves evoking images of a calm, peaceful place in a way that incorporates the five senses.
 You can work with a therapist or get a guided imagery recording to listen to at home.
-The narrator describes a peaceful place in great details so you can imagine what it is like and mentally enter into that peacefulness.
+The narrator usually describes a peaceful place in great detail so that you can imagine what it is like and mentally enter that peacefulness.